THE REVERE BAND PARENTS ASSOCIATION

-A regularly scheduled review of this constitution and Bylaws will occur on odd fiscal years by a committee appointed by the President.
+A regularly scheduled review of this Constitution and Bylaws will occur every fourth school year by a committee appointed by the President.

 This Constitution and Bylaws revision was drafted during the 2004-2005 school year by the following ad hoc Constitution Revision Committee: James Holan, Sharon Mullheim, and Barb Goodman.